WABA Signature Rides- Ride Guide

 Bathrooms

-There will be restrooms (either public restrooms or port-a-potties) available at all ride sites (start/end points and pit stops).
+There will be restrooms (either public restrooms or port-a-potties) available at or nearby all ride sites (start/end points and pit stops).

-At the start and finish, participants can access Franklin Park’s restroom facilities.
+At the start and finish, participants can access restroom facilities at metrobar.

 FAQ